If you’re under the assumption that nobody reads your privacy policy, chances are you haven’t bothered to update it in a while.

 These regulations legally enforce the proper way to collect, store, and use data.
 And, critically, they dictate how these actions should be communicated.

-Data privacy laws tend to change year by year, although they can certainly happen more frequently and unpredictably than that.
+Data privacy laws tend to change year by year, although updates can certainly happen more frequently and unpredictably.

-Whether new legislation has passed or previous legislation has been amended, organizations are required by law to update their privacy policies in accordance with it.
+Whether new legislation has been passed or previous legislation has been amended, organizations are required by law to update their privacy policies accordingly.

 Various types of internal audit can help you identify areas that need attention.